TREATMENT OF LUMBAR FACET SYNDROME: ULTRASOUND-GUIDED FACET JOINT BLOCK

 Interfascial ultrasound-guided infiltration of the lower trapezius and spinal extensor muscles

-Ultrasound-guided interfascial injections of the fascial plane between the lower trapezius muscle and the spinal extensor muscle aim to provide symptomatic relief for patients with chronic myofascial pain.
-As we have seen in previous articles, these...
+Ultrasound-guided interfascial injections between the lower trapezius and spinal extensor muscles aim to provide symptomatic relief for patients with chronic myofascial pain.
+As we discussed in previous articles, these injections can be performed wit...

 Interfascial ultrasound-guided infiltration of the middle trapezius and rhomboids